I Am Not Your Muslim

 Certain attributes and accoutrements offer some Muslims a "pass."
 Sara Yasin, a Palestinian American journalist, remarked on how comparatively easy her passage through life in the United States is due to her pale skin, hazel eyes and neutral first name.
 A pass almost always depends on the ease with which an individual can blend into the affluent dominant culture.
 It sounds dramatic, and it is.

-The ways Muslims have been fingered, pathologized, and persecuted mean that the Muslim identity is being calibrated and re-calibrated in order to settle upon one dominant narrative.
+The ways Muslims have been fingered, pathologized and persecuted mean that the Muslim identity is being calibrated and re-calibrated in order to settle upon one dominant narrative.
 During the presidential election, Donald Trump called for a "total and complete shutdown of Muslims," immediately casting suspicion upon any Muslim as a potential threat.
-He also suggested that Ghazala Khan, the Gold Star parent who appeared alongside her husband to support Hillary Clinton was "not allowed to speak," because she was Muslim.
-These broad strokes are not only the preserve of the political right, liberals such as Bill Maher have been at it for years.
-On terrorism Maher suggested that, "if Muslim men could get laid more, we wouldn't have this problem."
+He also suggested that Ghazala Khan, the Gold Star parent who appeared alongside her husband to support Hillary Clinton, was "not allowed to speak," because she was Muslim.

+These broad strokes are not only the preserve of the political right.
+Liberals such as Bill Maher have been at it for years.
+On terrorism, Maher suggested that, "if Muslim men could get laid more, we wouldn't have this problem."

-This drive to otherize and dehumanize Muslims is grotesque, the speed and uncoordinated efficiency of it seems almost like a natural phenomenon.
+This drive to otherize and dehumanize Muslims is grotesque, and the speed and uncoordinated efficiency of it seems almost like a natural phenomenon.
 But it isn't.
 It's a confluence of unnatural, dynamic and calculated narrow interests that dictate who gets to be "mainstream."

 So several Muslim identities now jostle together in a marketplace of profiling.